Integrating Physical Security Systems with a Security Operations Center

 Attack surface expansion from IP-based physical systems.
 As physical security devices migrate to IP architectures — Genetec, Milestone, and Axis platforms are representative named product families — they become network endpoints subject to CVE-tracked vulnerabilities.
 The FBI and CISA issued a joint advisory in 2021 noting that IP cameras and access control panels have been exploited as initial access vectors in ransomware campaigns.
 Each IP camera added to a corporate network without SOC visibility represents an unmonitored endpoint.

 Insurance and audit requirements.
 SOC2 Type II audits, conducted under the AICPA Trust Services Criteria, increasingly require evidence that physical access to data-processing facilities is monitored and that physical access logs are retained for audit purposes.
 Organizations seeking SOC2 certification must demonstrate that physical entry events are recorded, reviewable, and tied to personnel records — a requirement that pushes access control data into the same logging infrastructure the SOC manages.
-The security systems directory catalogs integrators who specialize in SOC2-aligned physical security deployments.
+The security systems provider network catalogs integrators who specialize in SOC2-aligned physical security deployments.

 Classification boundaries